-Short after the publication of the consultation paper in April 2020 we have sent out a request for information (RFI) to the main suspects.
-We asked market data vendors about their data coverage on attributes, (calculated) metrics and instrument universe.
+Short after the publication of the ESAs’ joint consultation paper in April 2020 we have sent out a request for information (RFI) to the biggest market data vendors.
+We asked them about their data coverage on Adverse Sustainability Impact attributes, (calculated) metrics and their instrument universe.
 Not all of them provided the necessary information, but none of them is likely to provide 100% of the required data.
-Based on the outcomes of this RFI we expect you will at least need to contract two and more likely three different providers.
-In addition, it’s expected, you’ll have to source data from fund accounting and portfolio management systems and combine these data with data provided from external sources in order to calculate the metrics and comply with SFDR.
+Based on the outcomes of this RFI we expect you will at least need to contract two, but more likely three different providers.
+In addition, it is expected that data from fund accounting and portfolio management systems need to be sourced to combine these data with data provided from external sources in order to calculate the metrics to be able to comply with SFDR.

 Next to the contracting part, the number of data sources also affects the IT capacity needed.
 You will need to write and maintain multiple feed handlers to source the necessary data into your system, requiring extra capacity of your IT / data management team.
 Also keep in mind that most of the obligations under SFDR will require you to disclose information in multiple languages.
 Another technical challenge is to address the changes data providers make to their APIs, files and feeds.
 Maintenance capacity will be required to keep up with regular and incidental changes.
 Taking into account the necessity for multiple data vendors under SFDR, the capacity aspect should be considered carefully.